adaapp/ada-farm-marking-guidelines/README.md

 These are all encoded in Airtable.
 There are four quality options for each section, with a description that will be given to a student in their marksheet.
 When assigning a mark to a section, work out which broad quality category their work fits into.
 Give zero marks if they've not attempted the section.

-Airtable will take your mark, divide it by the number of marks available for that section, and multiply it by four (and add one) to arrive at the quality level.
+Airtable will take the ceiling (i.e. rounded up to the nearest integer) of your mark, divide it by the number of marks available for that section, and multiply it by four to arrive at the quality level.

-It is your job to ensure the quality level matches their work.

 ### Section 1: Essay and UML (if you are just marking Ada Farm, please ignore this section)